jordanuyeki/MSDS631_FinalProject/README.md

 ![misclassified2](/images/misclassified2.png)

 It is difficult to make conclusions about our model weaknesses from just these two images.
 However with more diverse data (more misclassifications), we might be able to identify patterns and biases that the model is picking up on.

+Thank you for taking the time to read about our final project.
+We hope you learned something useful!